2 Days in Nice Itinerary: A Perfect Weekend in Nice France

 While I wouldn’t recommend the airport area as a top choice, the hotels there tend to be the least expensive.
 As the tram is quite convenient and Nice not too big, it could be a good alternative if you are going 2 days in Nice France on a budget.

-Following, are the best places to stay in Nice for every budget.
+Following, are the best places to stay in Nice for every budget, whether you’re in for a splurge or you’re traveling on a budget.

 LUXURY – Le Negresco – This 5-star hotel is not just the most luxurious in town but also a true landmark, practically synonymous with Nice.
 Beautiful architecture, exquisite art, and outstanding service make the Negresco so popular.